Shivam-Singh-04/NETWORK-INTRUSION-DETECTION-SYSTEM/README.md

 The dataset used was NSL-KDD dataset and Machine Learning Models used were NAÏVE BAYES, DESCISION TREE, LOGISTIC REGRESSION and SUPPORT VECTOR MACHINE (SVM)

-The steps we will follow are:
+The steps we will follow:
 1) LOADING THE DATASET
 2) DATA PRE-PROCESSING
 3) SPLITING THE DATA INTO TRAIN & TEST